davepinch/pinchy.cc/content/topics/astronomy/topics/apparent-magnitude/apparent-magnitude.md

 ---
 title: "apparent magnitude"
-"not to be confused with": "absolute magnitude"
+not to be confused with: absolute magnitude
 tags:
   - astronomy
 ---